-It was after one in the morning, when he finally landed in Nashville.
-He had a five hours layover before his flight to Birmingham.
+It was after one in the morning when he finally landed in Nashville.
+He had a five hour layover before his flight to Birmingham.
 He wandered around the almost deserted terminal for a while, finally taking a seat across from his departure gate.
-It wasn't the most refreshing place to sleep, but after all his time in the army, Major Lawrence had learned to sleep anywhere, anytime.
+It wasn’t the most refreshing place to sleep, but, after all his time in the Army, Major Lawrence had learned to sleep anywhere, anytime.

 Rawlingsville was two exits south of the exit leading to Dyson City and was at least twice its size.
-Once he was off the interstate, Larry headed for an old self-service car wash that he remembered.
-Using Google Map, he had observed that a modern drive through unit had been added, but the old-style wand pits were still in use.
+Once he was off the Interstate Larry headed for an old self-service car wash he remembered.
+Using Google Maps he had observed a modern drive through unit had been added, but the old-style wand pits were still in use.

 He pulled into one of the older pits and stopped the car with the front just over the floor drain.
-With the car now in a position to obscure his actions, Larry removed a gallon of black water-born primer that had been in the box picked up from UPS.
-Verifying that no one was in an obvious position to observe him, he opened the paint and slowly poured it down the washing stall's drain.
-When he was finished, the frame of a Glock model 22 rested on the grating.
+With the car now in a position to obscure his actions Larry removed a gallon of black water-based primer that had been in the box picked up from UPS.
+Verifying no one was in an obvious position to observe him he opened the paint and slowly poured it down the washing stall’s drain.
+When he was finished the frame of a paint covered Glock model 22 rested on the grating.

 Next, he pulled the car over and pretended to be using the vacuum.
 What he was actually doing was opening the other boxes and pulling out the appropriate pieces from a conglomeration of various machine parts that had been thrown into the boxes.
-At a quarter after twelve, he had a complete pistol ... loaded, cocked and ready to fire.
-In addition, he had two full magazines in the front pouch of his hoody.
+At a quarter after twelve he had a complete pistol - loaded, cocked and ready to fire.
+In addition, he had two full magazines in the front pouch of his hoodie.

-Looking around, Larry noticed that the building next to the car wash was an auto supply store.
-He smiled when he realized that there was an open dumpster in the back.
+Looking around Larry noticed the building next to the car wash was an auto supply store.
+He smiled when he saw an open dumpster in the back of it.
 He drove over to the store, parked near the dumpster, and walked around to the front.